RayZh-hs/LLVM/README.md

 ### Structural Components
 - ✅ Modules with functions and global variables
-- ✅ Functions with parameters and basic blocks
+- ✅ Functions with parameters, basic blocks, and configurable linkage types
 - ✅ Basic blocks with instruction sequences
 - ✅ Global variables with various linkage types